RishavMishraRM/Restaurant_Rating_Prediction/README.md

 - **IAM:**

-Identity access management will be used in AWS to upload my code in cloud to deploy the application
+Identity access management will be useing our Github credential in AWS to upload my code in cloud to deploy the application

 - **ElasticNet:**

+Use to deploy the code.

 ## License